stargate-team/stargate/README.md

 ## Running StarGate Application

-StarGate application can be a regular java application or a Spark application (see our examples).
-If you want to run your own StarGate application (Java and Spark-local type) on a node paired with FPGA accerator cards (e.g., Xilinx-VC709 or Xilinx-KCU1500), you should start a StarGate Server JVM on that node and then start StarGate Client to submit your application.
-On the other hand, if you want to run StarGate application in a cluster (e.g., Spark on YARN mode), you should configure Hadoop YARN capacity-scheduler.xml to support label scheduling, start StarGate servers on those nodes paired with FPGA accerator cards and then start StarGate Client which uses spark-submit to submit your StarGate application.
-The examples' issue commands are listed as follows:
+A StarGate application can be a regular java application or a Spark application (see our examples).
+If you want to run your own StarGate application (Java and Spark-local type) on a node paired with FPGA accerators (e.g., Xilinx-VC709 or Xilinx-KCU1500), you should start a StarGate server JVM on that node and then start StarGate client to submit your application.
+On the other hand, if you want to run StarGate application in a cluster (e.g., Spark on YARN mode), you should configure Hadoop YARN capacity-scheduler.xml to support label scheduling, start StarGate servers on those nodes paired with FPGA accerators and then start StarGate client which uses typical spark-submit to submit your StarGate application.
+Some examples' start commands are listed as follows:

 ### Starting StarGate Server